Application Requirements for On-Campus Programs

 - Fall: December 1 (for fellowships), or May 1 (overall)

 - Summer: we do not admit during the Summer

 GPA: The minimum recommended GPA to apply is 3.2 out of 4.0.

 The necessary documents to be submitted when applying are:

-3. Official Transcripts (Original language and English translations are both needed for international applicants)
+3. Transcripts (Original language and English translations are both needed for international applicants)

-- International applicants must upload a copy of any diplomas or provisional certificates if diplomas have not been awarded, in original language and in English.
+- International applicants must upload a copy of baccalaureate degree diploma, or provisional certificate showing expected graduation date if diploma have not been awarded, in original language and in English.